schallanne/git-workshop/README.md

 ## Unstash your files

-The demo was a success!
+The demo was a success, congratulations!

 1. Unstash you files with: